overture-stack/website/markdown/documentation/dmsui/installation/configuration/arranger.md

 title: Integrating Arranger
 ---

-Before integrating Arranger make sure you have Arranger running with an Elasticsearch instance connected.
-For instructions on setting up arranger see our [arranger documentation here](https://overture.bio/documentation/arranger)
+Before integrating, make sure to have Arranger Server running correctly and connected to an Elasticsearch instance.
+For instructions on setting that up, see our [Arranger documentation here](https://overture.bio/documentation/arranger)

 1. Copy or rename the `.env.schema` file as `.env.local`.